 These gorgeous hidden sanctuaries near Singapore offer the ultimate seclusion for some much-needed downtime

-Southeast Asia is home to some of the world’s most beautiful beaches and islands — and living in Singapore means you can hop on a plane on a weekend and be delivered to a tropical paradise in just a few hours.
-If your idea of a short break for the upcoming Good Friday holiday involves total privacy, incredible facilities, spectacular views and immaculate butler services, take your pick from the slick resorts and villas listed below.
+Southeast Asia is home to some of the world’s most beautiful beaches and islands, and living in Singapore means you can hop on a plane on a weekend and be delivered to a tropical paradise in just a few hours.
+If your idea of a short break involves total privacy, incredible facilities, spectacular views and immaculate butler services, take your pick from the slick resorts and villas listed below.
 Then kick back, reset and recharge.

 Ambong Pool Villas, Langkawi, Malaysia

-When you take in the outdoor wooden bathtubs and enormous bathrooms with glass-fronted showers overlooking the pool (there’s a curtain for shyer types), it’s a resort best explored – the first time, at least – by two.
+This is a resort made for couples, from the outdoor wooden bathtubs to the gigantic bathrooms with showers overlooking the pool.
 From your king bed, you can slide open the doors of the lounge area and plunge straight into your infinity pool, or stroll outside to your villa’s terrace and relish an al fresco Champagne breakfast.
 Sunset barbecues are also possible, overseen by a private chef who’ll grill your seafood to perfection as you relax on a sunbed above the lawn, listening to the hum of the rainforest as the sun dips below the sea.

 An Lam Retreats Ninh Van Bay, Nha Trang, Vietnam